cs-uob/COMS20012/docs/labs/lab6.md

 10. Now you need to change Size until you find where the binary runs normally without triggering a "Segmentation fault".
 Once you find the right value for Size, change the rest of input with the entry address of the admin function, let us call it Address.
 You can use `run $(perl -e 'print "A"xSize, "Address"')

-Let's assume Address is 0x0000555555554858.
+**Example** Let's assume Address is 0x0000555555554858.
 Then you need to contruct the final input as run $(perl -e 'print "A"xSize, "\x58\x48\x55\x55\x55\x55"').
 You can ignore the remaining zeros.
 Also notice that we used \x to so that these are not interpreted as ASCII symbols.

 11. On success, your program should print